Austin Drug Crime Lawyer

 The penalty for drug or marijuana charges depends on a variety of factors, including the type of drug, the amount of the drug, the defendant’s criminal history, and any other crimes committed in conjunction with possession of the drug.
 These factors can result in a charge ranging from a class B misdemeanor to a life felony, with the latter punishable by a fine of up to $250,000 and/or 5 years to life in prison.

 A drug or marijuana charge can have detrimental consequences, especially in the State of Texas.
-An experienced Austin drug and marijuana lawyer can craft a smart defense and potentially get your case dismissed through participation in the Austin Drug Courts.
+An experienced Austin drug crime attorney can craft a smart defense and potentially get your case dismissed through participation in the Austin Drug Courts.

 Drug Schedules